samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 module.exports = UserController;
 ```

-The controller basically calls the services to perform particular actions and sends response back to the client.
+The controller basically calls the services to perform particular actions and sends the response back to the client.

 Now, you can create the birthdate service and controller to save and fetch birthdates.
 So, inside the `./app/services` directory create a file called `birthdates.js` and add this: